 Through the Roof: What Communities Can Do About the High Cost of Rental Housing in America

 Housing affordability continues to be a major concern for residents across the country.
 In this report, the authors look at what local governments can do to mitigate rising costs of rental housing in the U.S. The report reviews the root causes of high rent burdens and the consequences, including the impact of housing choice vouchers and modest increases in income.
 It also discusses why housing costs rise, looking more closely at housing markets and the factors that contribute to rising rent burdens.
 The report then reviews government policy responses at the local, state, and federal level before laying out a framework that municipalities can use to help provide citizens affordable housing options.
-It serves as a helpful tool for local officials considering new housing strategies or those interested in improving existing policies.
+It serves as a helpful tool for local officials considering new housing strategies or those interesting in improving existing policies.

 Homelessness is one of the most troubling and persistent social problems in the United States, yet experts can neither agree on its root causes nor on how to eradicate it.
 Is homelessness the result of individual life conditions, such as poverty, addiction, or mental illness, or is there simply not enough affordable housing?
 And which services are the most successful?
 In How to House the Homeless, editors Ingrid Gould Ellen and Brendan O’Flaherty propose that the answers entail rethinking how housing markets operate and developing more efficient interventions in existing service programs.
 The book critically reassesses where we are now, analyzes the most promising policies and programs going forward, and offers a new agenda for future research.